 In 1873, a group of visionaries came together with the idea of presenting musical festivals in Cincinnati.
 These men and women conceived a festival that would transform the musical tastes of America and, at the same time, enhance Cincinnati’s image and national reputation.

 Scores of nationally and internationally acclaimed guest soloists and conductors have gladly accepted invitations to participate over the years, attracted by the rich tradition and the musical excellence of the Festival.
+Explore the May Festival's historical guest artists and repertoire by season here.

 From its beginnings, the Festival has also depended upon and fostered the talents of vocal and instrumental musicians living in the community.
 Local and regional choral groups have always shared the stage with the volunteers of the official May Festival Chorus, and young singers have been included to encourage the next generation of performers.